Hopefully, you’ve got a provisioned server.

 /Plone site in the ZODB.

-So, you should be able to immediately ask for your server via http and get a Plone welcome page.
+You should be able to immediately ask for your server via http and get a Plone welcome page.

 If your inventory hostname does not have a matching DNS host record, you’re going to see something like: